 - The project should be focused on the development of a therapeutic or associated diagnostic or biomarker, built around a compelling hypothesis and focus on gathering data that advances the hypothesis and discharges key translational risks.

-- Research teams should not already be funded for the same specific aims and/or milestones.
+- Research teams should not already be funded for the same (or closely related) specific aims and/or milestones.

-- Research projects described in Accelerator applications cannot be under review at other funding institutions/agencies to support the same specific aims and/or milestones.
-If parallel funding is being pursued, PI must explicitly describe how the Accelerator Award funding will address unique translational risks.
+- Research projects described in Accelerator applications cannot be under review at other funding institutions/agencies to support the same (or closely related) specific aims and/or milestones.

 - A PI may participate in only one application per round.